ClickCease

 According to an article by TIME, “Pit bulls make up only 6% of the dog population, but they’re responsible for 68% of dog attacks and 52% of dog-related deaths since 1982, according to research.”

-Many people do not consider the “why” Pit Bulls attack when discussing it – the group itself is often horribly abused.
+Many people do not consider the “why” of Pit Bulls attacking when discussing it—the group itself is often horribly abused.
 They learn the behavior of fight or flight because they are fearful, especially of humans.

-The amount of Pit Bulls that have been used in overbreeding, trained to fight, and generally treated horribly by man is tragic and hard to undo.
+The number of pit bulls that have been used in overbreeding, trained to fight, and generally treated horribly by humans is tragic and hard to undo.
 There may be fewer of them, but the number of them that have suffered abuse is why a large percentage have the propensity to attack.

-So much education and patience are needed to truly help and protect the breed and educate the public on the dangers of weaponizing this powerful dog.
+A great deal of education and patience is needed to truly help and protect the breed, as well as educate the public on the dangers of weaponizing this powerful dog.

 Advocates for this breed are passionate about protecting them because they know the abuse is rampant, and they’ve seen firsthand the horrors many of these dogs have been through.

-Once rehabilitated, they see an incredibly loving and loyal dog, which is the message they try to pass on in their advocacy programs.
+Once rehabilitated, they see an incredibly loving and loyal dog, which is the message they aim to convey in their advocacy programs.

-Understandably, a person who has never been around a Pit Bull would be fearful because all the media shows are the attacks.
-All large breed dogs have the potential to be deadly, but none have faced as much abuse and hate as the Pit Bull.
+Understandably, a person who has never been around a pit bull would be fearful because all the media shows are of the attacks.
+All large breed dogs have the potential to be deadly, but none have faced as much abuse and hate as the pit bull.

 Looking at Pit Bull Dog Bite Statistics More In-Depth

-There are different perspectives on how the Pit Bull breed should be dealt with and perceived.
-Some think the breed should have more media coverage on the normalities of the Pit Bull breed in comparison to other well-known docile breeds, like the golden retriever, Labrador, and other popular family breeds.
+There are various perspectives on how the pit bull breed should be handled and perceived.
+Some think the breed should receive more media coverage highlighting the normalities of the pit bull breed in comparison to other well-known, docile breeds, such as the golden retriever, Labrador, and other popular family dogs.

 The “Pit Bull” breed represents three types of dog: